 a court shall presume reasonable in time any restraint 3 years or less in duration and shall presume unreasonable in time any restraint more than 7 years in duration.

-(e) In determining the reasonableness in time of a post-term restrictive covenant predicated upon the protection of trade secrets, a court shall presume reasonable in time any restraint of 5 years or less and shall presume unreasonable in time any restraint of more than 10 years.
+(e) In determining the reasonableness in time of a post-term restrictive covenant predicated upon the protection of trade secrets, a court shall presume reasonable in time any restraint of 3 years or less and shall presume unreasonable in time any restraint of more than 5 years.
 All such presumptions shall be rebuttable presumptions.
+[GIT: In my experience, what is reasonable depends on the type of business.
+The change to 3/5 might be appropriate for technology businesses, but not, for example, consumer products such as food items with recipes.
+I’d at least leave the 10 year upper limit.]

 (f) The court shall not refuse enforcement of a restrictive covenant on the ground that the person seeking enforcement is a third-party beneficiary of such contract or is an assignee or successor to a party to such contract, provided: